helges1/ISStracker24/README.md

 # 🛰️ ISStracker24

-A website made with simple webpage just showing the current position of ISS using the API fom https://wheretheiss.at/
+Just a simple website showing the current position of ISS using the API fom https://wheretheiss.at/

 ## Make your own ISS Tracker.